rguske/blog/content/posts/event-driven-automation-with-project-harbor-and-knative.md

 ### Deploy the kn-go-harbor-webhook Function

-Deploying functions on VEBA is simple and well documented guidance for each specific example function is available on <i class='fab fa-github fa-fw'></i>.
-If necessary, the first step is in most cases the creation of a Kubernetes secret in order to store sensible data like e.g. user credentials or a webhook URL on Kubernetes.
+Deploying functions on VEBA is simple.
+Well documented guidance for each specific example function is available on <i class='fab fa-github fa-fw'></i>.

+If necessary, the first step is in most cases the creation of a Kubernetes secret in order to store sensible data (user credentials, etc.).
 Having said, we are going to create a new secret called `webhook-auth` for our function in order to enforce basic authentication on the HTTP endpoint.

-1. Create the `webhook-auth` secret
+#### Create the `webhook-auth` secret

 ```shell
 kubectl create secret generic webhook-auth \